The Blogging Business Model: What Is It and How Does It Work?

 Some people like to write directly into the WordPress editor, but this can sometimes feel a bit clunky or, in worst case scenarios, potentially make you lose your work if your website goes down mid-editing.

-Editors like Google Docs will autosave your work and markdown editors like Obsidian won't carry over weird formatting when pasting into WordPress.
+Editors like Google Docs will autosave your work and markdown editors like Obsidian won't carry over weird formatting when pasting into WordPress, and if you're also in need make sure to check out how to save an image from Google Docs.

 Choosing the best text editor for blogging will depend on your own preferences and it may take testing a few to find which one works for you.